unccv/course_project/README.md

 ## Expectations

 Due to time constraints - this project is only one piece of one course - it's important to keep project expectations reasonable.
 These partnerships are far less extensive than, for example, industry-sponsored graduate level research.
 The hoped for outcomes here are outlined in the benefits above.
 Finally, by their very nature, many of these topics are relatively unexplored, meaning that good solutions may not be possible, especially in the course of a semester.
 This is what make entrepreneurship + research exciting, but also risky.
+One of the reasons this project is a semester long it to give you the time to pivot or change your scope if your first appraoch doesn't pan out.